 - No Swap Box during COVID-19 Crisis – Swap Box: If there is a vegetable or fruit you just don’t want, drop it in the swap box and take something you would rather have.
 Do not take an extra share of something from the tables!

-- Bags Will be Provided, please DON’T bring bags – Don’t forget to bring BAGS!
+- Don’t forget to bring BAGS!
 We at Ansche Chesed CSA love our planet, and know you do too.
-(We still love our planet.)
+(Bring bags.
+We still love our planet.)

 Latest News from the Farm